top of page

 This is where colors may help.

-The color scheme you choose can influence your resume design and make it stand out or blend in.
+But remember—the color scheme you choose can influence your resume design and make it stand out or blend in.

 Using colors on a resume is a simple yet effective way to make your resume more attractive to draw a hiring manager’s attention.
 Color can also help accentuate a resume's structure and emphasize the most important parts of your resume, making it easier to read.